Irish Free State: Foreign policy

 Ireland joined the League of Nations on 10 September 1923.
 It would also participate in the Olympics sending its first team to the 1924 Summer Olympics held in Paris.
 They would send further teams to the 1928 Summer Olympics and the 1932 Summer Olympics.

 According to Gerard Keown, by 1932 much had been achieved in the quest for an independent foreign policy.
-The Irish Free State was an established element in the European system and a member of the League of Nations.
+The Free State was an established element in the European system and a member of the League of Nations.
 It had blazed a trail in asserting the rights of the dominions to their own foreign policy, in the process establishing full diplomatic relations with the United States, France, Belgium, Germany, and the Holy See.
 It was concluding its own political and commercial treaties and using the apparatus of international relations to pursue its interests.
 It had received the accolade of election to a non-permanent seat on the council of the League of Nations and asserted its full equality with Britain and the other dominions within the Commonwealth.

 By contrast, the military was drastically reduced in size and scope, with its budget cut by 82% from 1924 to 1929.
 The active duty forces were reduced from 28,000 men to 7,000.
 Co-operation with London was minimal.